On the structure of complex spectra and eigenfunctions of transfer and Koopman operators: Introduction

 The dynamics on these groups of fibres model bands of fluid rotating with a common speed.

-The addition of noise is an important selection procedure that promotes significant eigenfunctions of the transfer/Koopman operator by associating them with large-magnitude eigenvalues.
-This heuristic is very classical for the eigenvalue 1 where the eigenfunction corresponds to the invariant measure \cite{Kifer1974, Khasminskii,LSY, Alves2007}, and classical for large positive real eigenvalues in connection with almost-invariant sets and metastability \cite{DellnitzJunge99}.
+The addition of noise is a crucial selection procedure that promotes important eigenfunctions of the transfer/Koopman operator by associating them with large-magnitude eigenvalues.
+This heuristic is classical for the eigenvalue 1 where the eigenfunction corresponds to the invariant measure \cite{Kifer1974, Khasminskii,LSY, Alves2007}, which describes the state-space distribution of long trajectories, and for large positive real eigenvalues in connection with almost-invariant sets and metastability \cite{DellnitzJunge99}.
 Moreover, the addition of noise may also be useful for proving convergence of numerical schemes \cite{DellnitzJunge99,keller1999stability,crimmins2020fourier}.
-It has also been applied in the context of thermodynamic formalism, where noise perturbations identify equilibrium states by associating them with large-magnitude eigenvalues of suitable operators \cite{BCL2024}.
-Further motivations for considering the addition of noise are: \begin{enumerate} \item models and observations are imperfect and often subject to small errors; \item most numerical approaches to estimating transfer and Koopman operators introduce artificial noise or diffusion through reduction to a finite-rank representation of the operator; \item the addition of noise enables formal discussion of spectra and eigenfunctions of transfer operators acting on simple spaces such as $L^2$; \item zero-noise limits are difficult limits of singular type, yet remain relevant and are the type observed in numerical experiments. \end{enumerate}
+It has also been applied in the context of thermodynamic formalism, where noise perturbations identify equilibrium states by associating them with large-magnitude eigenvalues of suitable operators \cite{BCL2024,BC2025}.
+Further motivations for considering the addition of noise are: \begin{enumerate} \item models and observations are imperfect and often subject to small errors; \item many numerical approaches to estimating transfer and Koopman operators introduce artificial noise or diffusion through reduction to a finite-rank representation of the operator; \item the addition of noise enables formal discussion of spectra and eigenfunctions of transfer operators acting on simple spaces such as $L^2$; \item zero-noise limits are difficult limits of singular type, yet remain relevant and are the type observed in numerical experiments. \end{enumerate}

 This work builds fundamental theory to support the heuristic notion that the addition of noise \textit{promotes eigenfunctions connected with dominant cycles toward the largest-magnitude complex eigenvalues}.
 We achieve this by conducting a formal analysis of a model system that possesses the relevant cyclic properties.
-We perturb this model with noise and carefully study the zero noise limit, fully characterising the limiting eigenvalues and the form of the limiting eigenfunctions.
-Moreover, we prove quadratic response of the eigenvalues and linear response of the eigenfunctions, the form of which demonstrates a strong robustness of the eigenfunctions to a range of noise.
+We perturb this model with noise and carefully study the zero-noise limit, fully characterising the limiting eigenvalues and the form of the limiting eigenfunctions.
+Moreover, we prove quadratic response of the eigenvalues and linear response of the eigenfunctions, the form of which demonstrates a \textit{strong robustness of the support-localisation of the eigenfunctions to a range of small noise}.